CORON TRAVEL GUIDE: 12 AWESOME THINGS TO DO

 KAYANGAN LAKE CORON

 Kayangan Lake has a short hike up a couple hundred stairs to a little viewpoint hidden in the cliffs.
+From here you can fully appreciate the crystal clear water you have cruised in on.
+As you can see from the photo below there are hardly any boats in the harbor.
+This is because we were the first ones there.
+If you take a normal tour you can expect at least 20 boats parked here.
+(Scroll down a few photos and you will see the packed harbor full of boats from a drone shot I took when I visited two years later.
 It’s a view I won’t forget and even after El Nido this one blew me away.
-Philippines is truly one of the most beautiful places on earth.
+The Philippines is truly one of the most beautiful places on earth.

 From the viewpoint you walk down the other side of the cliff for a few minutes and reach Kayangan Lake.
 We arrived before any other tourists and enjoyed the peaceful atmosphere of the idyllic lake.
 I’m not going to keep going on about how clear the water is I promise.
 I will let the photos do the talking about the water clarity from here on in.